How do I find the proper balance in life? - Balance - TouchPoints

 Psalm 127:2It is useless for you to work so hard from early morning until late at night, anxiously working for food to eat; for God gives rest to his loved ones.

 A balanced life recognizes proper rest, sleep, quiet, and reflection as significant gifts from God.
-How long could you keep going without these things before you felt unbalanced?
+How long can we go without these things before we begin to feel unbalanced?